christophermayfield/thesisprogress/myupdates.md

 #February 22nd, 2019

 No work done today.
 Today I went to Disneyland with Joe.
 That was pretty fun we ate at his favorite Taqueria.

+#February 23rd, 2019